dancaldera/nvim-config/docs/CONFIGURATION_REVIEW.md

 ### 2. **AI Completion Conflicts**

-Currently using only Codeium.
-If you add GitHub Copilot or other AI tools, they may conflict.
+Currently using GitHub Copilot.
+If you add other AI tools (like Codeium, Tabnine, etc.), they may conflict.

 **Recommendation:** Choose one primary AI completion tool or configure them to work together.